isolated-tech/vault/Courses/Vercel Sandbox/VSC-12-Render authenticated user's repos.md

 This lesson will go over:
 - pulling the authenticated user's Repo's into the application
 - rendering repos in dropdown
-- selection repo will allow user to create sandboxed conversation
+- selection repo will allow user to create sandboxed conversation about selected repo